intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/continue_quickstart.md

-# Run Coding Copilot on Windows with Intel GPU
+# Run Coding Copilot in VSCode with Intel GPU

 [**Continue**](https://marketplace.visualstudio.com/items?itemName=Continue.continue) is a coding copilot extension in [Microsoft Visual Studio Code](https://code.visualstudio.com/); by porting it to [`ipex-llm`](https://github.com/intel-analytics/ipex-llm), users can now easily leverage local LLMs running on Intel GPU (e.g., local PC with iGPU, discrete GPU such as Arc, Flex and Max) for code explanation, code generation/completion, etc.